Pearson-Higher-Ed/design/c/mobile-courses/v1.0.0-beta.1/index.md

         src: ./assets/ios/courses_update.png
         caption: updated course content
   - type: two column
     text: Tapping on the information icon will bring up the details for that course.
 The user can delete course content from here.
+If the course is no longer available to the user, it will appear inaccessible.
     contents:
       - type: narrow image
         src: ./assets/ios/course_details.png
         caption: course details
+      - type: narrow image
+        src: ./assets/ios/courses_expired.png
+        caption: expired course

 # ANDROID